 Jumping the Sharknado

-The contrast between this top ranking fear and its humorous pop-culture portrayal has transformed sharks into an endearing anti-hero for our generation.
+The contrast between this top ranking fear and its humorous pop-culture portrayals has transformed sharks into an endearing anti-hero for our generation.
 Who doesn’t cheer a little when you rewatch Samuel L. Jackson’s final speech in Deep Blue Sea?

 It’s anthropomorphism for cynics.